 The Product Owner’s role is more tactical.
 They use the strategy developed by the Product Manager and convert it into specific, actionable tasks.
 They also work with cross-functional teams to ensure that all the listed tasks are completed on time and to the right standards.

-Think about it this way: when the PM is out and about doing market research, speaking with current and potential customers, the PO is in the office working closely with the dev team, ensuring all processes are carried out correctly and effectively.
+Think about it this way: when the PM is out and about doing market research, and speaking with current and potential customers, the PO is in the office working closely with the dev team, ensuring all processes are carried out correctly and effectively.

 Note that some companies don’t have the need or resources to hold both positions.
-In general, big engineering teams, with 20 people or over tend to have both Product Managers and Product Owners.
+In general, big engineering teams, with 20 people or over, tend to have both Product Managers and Product Owners.

-- Setting the strategy and long-term vision
+- Setting the strategy and long-term vision.

 - Communicating the strategy to all the stakeholders